hgcl/clara-le/pages/posts/19-sprained-ankle-and-interactive-fiction.md

 ### To make lasagna

 Yay, lasagna!
 How come I had never tried before?
 Not sure, but I will definitely have another go at it very soon.
-It was much easier than I expected it to be and the result is just so good!
+It was much easier than I expected it to be, and the result is just so good!

 [^6]: I feel like both Germans and Italians would kill me for saying that.